 The mange treatment bath should be given twice a week.

-Do you have a natural remedy for mange in cats?
-Please send us some feedback!
-Continue on to read the reviews from our readers who have tried Ted's cat mange remedy, among other remedies.
+Continue on to read the reviews and see photos from our readers who have tried Ted’s cat mange remedy, among other remedies, and let us know which remedy worked for you!